A note on Codazzi tensors: Three--Dimensional Gradient Ricci Solitons

 \begin{rem} By the same argument, the conclusion of this theorem also holds for complete, three--dimensional, simply connected, {\em expanding}, gradient Ricci solitons with nonnegative sectional curvatures. \end{rem}

-\begin{rem} Three--dimensional, locally conformally flat, gradient, shrinking and steady Ricci solitons were classified respectively by Ni--Wallach~\cite{nw2} and Cao--Chen~\cite{caochen}.
-In particular, under the assumptions of Theorem~\ref{teosol} we have that $(M^{3},g)$ is isometric to $\SS^{3}$, $\RR\times \SS^{2}$ or $\RR^{3}$ in the shrinking case, whereas in the steady case it is isometric to $\RR^{3}$ or the {\em Bryant} soliton.

-If a three--dimensional, gradient, shrinking or steady Ricci soliton splits a line, then it must be the Riemannian product of $\RR$ with a two--dimensional, gradient Ricci soliton of the same kind, that is, $\SS^{2}$ or $\RR^2$ in the shrinking case and $\RR^2$ or {\em Hamilton's cigar} in the steady case. \end {rem}
+\begin{rem} Three--dimensional, locally conformally flat, gradient steady Ricci solitons were classified by Cao--Chen~\cite{caochen}.
+In particular, under the assumptions of Theorem~\ref{teosol} we have that $(M^{3},g)$ is isometric to $\RR^{3}$, the {\em Bryant} soliton or the Riemannian product of $\RR$ with {\em Hamilton's cigar}.
+Note that if a three--dimensional, gradient steady Ricci soliton splits a line, then it must be the Riemannian product of $\RR$ with a two--dimensional complete simply connected gradient steady soliton, that is, $\RR^2$ or Hamilton's cigar. \end {rem}